DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## Observer tool

 The online observer support tool facilitates the task of the observer by providing him or her with pre-made questions that can be easily answered during a Trial or exercise, and scenario triggers informing the observer of things to come.
-In addition, these responses will be harvested by the test-bed, and used for evaluation at the end of the exercise.
+In addition, these responses will be harvested by the Test-bed, and used for evaluation at the end of the exercise.

 ## Scenario Manager